26th Annual Camp Gordon Johnston Veteran’s Parade

 They were willing to give the ultimate sacrifice for us.
 Won’t you give to preserve their historic legacy?

-The Camp Gordon Johnston Museum is in the midst of a capital expansion project that will add exhibit space, enhance the library and archives, and expand collections and conservation space.
-This will ensure the proper respect is given to the stories and artifacts of the brave service members who trained here.
-It is through your generosity that this facility will become a reality, and it will be through your generosity that it will continue to thrive for generations to come.
+The Camp Gordon Johnston Museum has recently completed a capital expansion project that added exhibit space and allowed the expansion of collections and conservation space.
+This helps to ensure the proper respect is given to the stories and artifacts of the brave service members who trained here.
+It is through your generosity that this facility became a reality, and it will be through your generosity that it will continue to thrive for generations to come.
 We rely on your direct support to continue preserving the legacy of the “Amphibious Soldiers” of WWII.
 Please donate today to say thank you to them for their great service and sacrifice.

 Funded in part by the Franklin County TDC